Juan-Jones/earnonlinemoney/content/blog/how-to-start-a-youtube-channel.md

 ---
-title: "How to Start a YouTube Channel: Step-by-Step Guide"
+title: "How to Start a YouTube Channel, Step-by-Step"
 description: "Learn how to start a YouTube channel, create compelling content, optimizing your videos for search, captivate viewers and grow your presence on YT!"
 image: "images/start-youtube-channel.jpg"
 date: 2011-08-24T18:19:25+06:00
-categories: ["monetizing"]
+categories: ["social media"]
 type: "regular" # available types: [featured/regular]
 draft: false
 slug: /blog/how-to-start-a-youtube-channel